-The Baum-Connes conjecture has been formulated in 1982 by P. Baum and A. Connes.
+The study of such torsion was the original motivation for this article, more precisely with respect to the \emph{Baum-Connes conjecture for discrete quantum groups}.
+The original Baum-Connes conjecture for (second countable) locally compact groups had been formulated in 1982 by P. Baum and A. Connes.
 We still do not know any counterexample to the original conjecture, but it is known that the one with coefficients is false.
 For this reason we refer to the Baum-Connes conjecture with coefficients as the \emph{Baum-Connes property}.
 The goal of the conjecture is to understand the link between two operator $K$-groups of different nature that would establish a strong connection between geometry and topology in a more abstract and general index-theory context.
-More precisely, if $G$ is a (second countable) locally compact group and $A$ is a (separable) $G$-$C^*$-algebra, then the Baum-Connes property for $G$ with coefficients in $A$ claims that the assembly map $\mu^G_A: K^{top}_{*}(G; A)\longrightarrow K_{*}(G\underset{r}{\ltimes}A)$ is an isomorphism, where $K^{top}_{*}(G; A)$ is the equivariant $K$-homology with compact support of $G$ with coefficients in $A$ and $K_{*}(G\underset{r}{\ltimes}A)$ is the $K$-theory of the reduced crossed product $G\underset{r}{\ltimes}A$.
+More precisely, if $G$ is a (second countable) locally compact group and $A$ is a (separable) $G$-C$^*$-algebra, then the Baum-Connes property for $G$ with coefficients in $A$ claims that the assembly map $\mu^G_A: K^{top}_{*}(G; A)\longrightarrow K_{*}(G\underset{r}{\ltimes}A)$ is an isomorphism, where $K^{top}_{*}(G; A)$ is the equivariant $K$-homology with compact support of $G$ with coefficients in $A$ and $K_{*}(G\underset{r}{\ltimes}A)$ is the $K$-theory of the reduced crossed product $G\underset{r}{\ltimes}A$.
 This property has been proved for a large class of groups; let us mention the remarkable work of N. Higson and G. Kasparov \cite{HigsonKasparovHaagerup} about groups with Haagerup property and the one of V. Lafforgue \cite{Lafforgue} about hyperbolic groups.